 In 2017, a Steering Committee restructuring proposal, drafted by a workgroup and approved by the Steering Committee, added at-large seats, which do not directly represent any single Regional Committee.
 The Steering Committee must have at least 7 and may have as many as 13 at-large seats.
-Atlarge seats are elected by the other members of the Steering Committee in December.
+At-large seats are elected by the other members of the Steering Committee in December.
 At-large seat terms are one year, starting in January.
+The at-large member may designate an alternate to serve as a proxy in the event of their absence.